You may have heard the phrases "getting served" or "served papers" when talking about a lawsuit. What does this mean?

 Texas Rule of Civil Procedure 106 requires that the process server first try to deliver the papers in person or by certified mail.

 You can ask the court to serve them in another way if trying to serve them in person or by certified mail didn't work.
-Texas rules now let you serve people by e-mail or even social media.
+Texas rules now let you serve people by e-mail or social media.
 This is called substituted service.

 If you are not sure where your spouse is, you must first try very hard to find them.
 You should ask their friends, family, and former employers.
 You can try writing to them at their last known address.